de-Boer-Lab/hashFrag/README.md

 # Installation

-It is recommended to execute hashFrag in a `conda` or `virtualenv` environment with python version 3.10.
+It is recommended to execute hashFrag in a `conda` or `virtualenv` environment with Python version 3.10.

 Clone the repository using the following command:
 ```